Browse for Funding

 As described in the Faculty Handbook (Section II.O), faculty members at Williams are provided with modest research and travel allowances on an annual basis.
 In addition, a number of fellowship and grant competitions provide opportunities for more substantial awards, and some departments and programs have funds to support faculty scholarship.
 Faculty members are also encouraged

-Each semester, the Dean of the Faculty will appoint up to twelve faculty members to participate in this initiative.
-Organized into complementary groups of four, their only responsibilities will be to meet for lunchtime discussions at least six times during the semester and to organize a round-robin schedule of class visits.
-These self-governed small group
+Each semester the Dean of the Faculty will appoint up to twelve faculty members to participate in this program.
+Organized into self-governed and complementary groups of four, their only responsibilities will be to meet for lunchtime discussions at least six times during the semester and to organize a round-robin schedule of class visits.
+The intent

 Each semester, the Dean of the Faculty will appoint up to twelve faculty members to participate in this initiative.
 Organized into complementary groups of four, their only responsibilities will be to meet for lunchtime discussions at least six times during the semester (and/or the summer) and to organize a schedule of reciprocal exchanges of works